The Decade of Decline: Unraveling the Shrinking Breakfast Cereal Category

 For decades, the traditional breakfast food for the masses was oat-based porridge (a breakfast cereal).
 While the wealthy ate meat-based breakfasts.

-The biggest change to the morning diet can be directly traced to one of the world’s greatest brands — Kellogg.
-And its Seventh Day Adventists beginnings.
+We directly trace the most significant change to the morning diet to one of the world’s greatest brands — Kellogg.
+And the Seventh Day Adventist’s beginnings.

 The rise of Kellogg

 John Harvey Kellogg was a health and fitness force in his time.
-His sanitarium in Michigan was a recovery destination for well-to-do Americans for many decades.
+For many decades, his sanitarium in Michigan was a recovery destination for well-to-do Americans.

-Health retreats at his sanatorium were more immersive of an experience than ranch-spas and adventure-spas of today.
-And the important and wealthy retreated there for a rest cure.
+Health retreats at his sanatorium were more immersive of an experience than ranch spas and adventure spas of today.
+And the influential and wealthy retreated there for a rest cure.

 The American Cereal Company (Quaker Oats) created an oatmeal cereal in 1877.
-It invented a brand, using the Quaker Oats’ “Man in Quaker Garb.
-“As a result, the Quaker man was as a symbol of plain honesty and reliability.
+It invented a brand using the Quaker Oats’ “Man in Quaker Garb.
+“As a result, the Quaker Man was a symbol of plain honesty and reliability.
 It gave Quaker Oats annual sales of $10 million.

 Oatmeal has long been a staple of the hot cereal market

+As a result, Kellogg’s reasons are that packaged, ready-to-eat breakfast cereal is more convenient than a cooked product.
 At the time, Battle Creek, Michigan, was a center for the Seventh Day Adventist Church.
-And, as it soon became, the center of the ready-to-eat breakfast cereal industry.
+And it soon became the center of the ready-to-eat breakfast cereal industry.

-As the category matured, marketing took on a greater and greater role.
+As the category matured, marketing took on a more significant role.
 (Read another study on frozen food.)
 It did not take long to link breakfast cereals as the healthier choice over meats.